ietf-wg-scitt/draft-ietf-scitt-scrapi/draft-ietf-scitt-scrapi.md

 ### Transparency Configuration

-This endpoint is used to discover the capabilities and current configuration of a transparency service implementing this specification.
+This endpoint is used to discover the capabilities and current configuration of a Transparency Service implementing this specification.

 The Transparency Service responds with a CBOR map of configuration elements.
 These elements are Transparency-Service specific.